rpaiva77/SLA-Activity-Demo/README.md

     3) You'll need to enter your SLA into the proper table (Analytics.SLA).
     4) Open and Start FoundationProduction (Interoperability > Production Configuration  - BUSINESSPKG.FoundationProduction).
     5) Your integration flow should route its messages to port 55002.
+You are ready to start using this demo.